 They are not hacks.
 They are not short-term wins.
 But they are rock-solid tactics to help your agency project an innovative image, improve user experience and drive more website traffic.

 By now you’re fully aware that internet usage on mobile devices has surpassed that on desktop.
 But how important is a great mobile browsing experience for your real estate website?

 Buying or selling a home is a huge moment in one’s life and the decision-making process is long.
-It involves a great deal of research conducted on a mobile phone.
+It involves a great deal of research conducted – much of it on a mobile phone.
 So it makes sense to not only present users with the content but to do so in a friendly manner.

 There are a couple of options here if you’re looking at a mobile website including an alternative version hosted at m.yoursite.com.au or the same version that responds to the size of a screen.